 Gain a nuanced appreciation of Indonesian, Malaysian and Singapore art through cultural contexts that go beyond the art historical canon.

 S$800 for the full day course.
 S$3000 for an all access pass to all our future programmes and advanced courses.
-50% of your ticket will always be donated to an arts non-profit.
+50% of your course fees will be donated to arts non-profit, Selasar Sunaryo Art Space.

 The price includes a set lunch and drinks.